Blog/Policy Brief/Immigration/Legal Avenues

 • increase the number of work visas and green cards issued each year by establishing dedicated programs for key groups like international graduates, entrepreneurs, and medical professionals.

-• exempt spouses and children from quotas and allow spouses to apply for work authorization, so that the full number of workers can be admitted each year and families can stay together.
+• exempt spouses and children from quotas, allow spouses to apply for work authorization, and protect children from aging out, so that the full number of workers can be admitted each year and families can stay together.

 • eliminate discriminatory per-country caps and clear the green card backlog.